rust-lang/rust/README.md

 will announce an FCP.
-In general, the idea here is to "front-load" as much of the feedback as possible before the point where we actually reach a decision - by the end of the FCP, the decision on whether or not to accept the RFC should be obvious from the RFC discussion thread.
+In general, the idea here is to "front-load" as much of the feedback as possible before the point where we actually reach a decision - by the end of the FCP, the decision on whether or not to accept the RFC should usually be obvious from the RFC discussion thread.
+On occasion, there may not be consensus but discussion has stalled.
+In this case, the relevant team will make a decision.

 ## The RFC life-cycle